 Playback and Options

-Viewer's Buttons and Time Controler
+Viewer Buttons and Time Controller

-- Click on the timecode or frame number to modify one of the values.
+- Click on the timecode or frame number to modify one of the values

 This is especially useful when working in full-screen mode with a maximized Viewer.

-Then there are six buttons for :
+Then there are six buttons for various controls:

 - Go back one frame (Left)